 It should be noted that ITU-R M.2374 has performed a study between adjacent-channel unsynchronised LTE systems in the 2.3 GHz band, with the conclusion that « without any additional RF improvement, one BS could influence unsynchronised BSs operating in adjacent spectrum block in an area with a radius of.
 2.4 to 5.3 km depending on the propagation environment », which illustrates that input hypothesis such as the propagation model are of significant importance.

 24 dBm TRP was assumed in the study included in ANNEX 7:to this Report.
-3GPP 38.104 defines 24 dBm as the maximum TRP for the Local Area BS power class
+3GPP 38.104 defines 24 dBm as the maximum TRP for the Local Area BS power class.

-For example, ”careful installation” would include measures like ceiling-mounted installation, placement of indoor BS away from windows, additional shielding around buildings in the worst case.
+For example ”careful installation” would include measures like ceiling-mounted installation, placement of indoor BS away from windows, additional shielding around buildings in the worst case.
 Such measures may be more appropriate for professional installations which seem less suitable for consumer-type of scenario (without further mitigation schemes implemented in the indoor BS).
-Such measure seem to be feasible in case of industrial – type of use case (e.g. smart factory indoor coverage).
+Such measure seems to be feasible in case of industrial – type of use case (e.g. smart factory indoor coverage).

 A) As shown in Figure 15, the 288m network shift assumption between Macro-cellular networks represents a best case assumption.
 Similarly, the 96m network shift assumption between Micro-cellular networks represents a best case assumption.